 Most people have to work hard to make a living.
 If you have children, this means finding a qualified daycare center or qualified person to watch them.
 A daycare center is a necessary place for children of working parents.

 Because of the nature of these centers, daycare providers usually give the children more than just a place to play.
-These centers provide education materials, focus on child development and provide proper discipline.
+These centers provide education materials, focus on child development and provide proper discipline .
+Due to these special services, the costs of child care providers have increased, as the need for adequate staffing Is necessary.

 Daycare centers operate at specific periods of time, usually from Monday through Friday.
 They cater to the working parent and those who are attending college.
 Due to the active lifestyles of most parents, a daycare center is important for a family to be able to do the things they need to do and have proper child care.